 As the cold sets in, the water in your heating system can freeze if you don't have it running.
 Frozen pipes are a very common issue that homeowners who live in temperate environments face.
 Boiler systems that utilize water to create steam for heating your home are going to be the types of heating systems that can experience frozen pipes.
 You must turn off your home's water supply and call in our HVAC professional right away to prevent pipe bursting.

-Another common issue that you can experience with your HVAC system is uneven airflow throughout various rooms in your home.
+Another common HVAC problem that you can experience with your HVAC system is uneven airflow throughout various rooms in your home.
 While your first remedy should be to check for improper sealing of windows and doorways, that may not always correct the issue.
 In these cases, you'll need to have the ducting and vents inspected in the room for debris that is blocking the ventilation system in those areas.

 Heat Pump Malfunctions